simonlapscher/landhoney/Landhoney PRD.md

             Overview Text describing the asset.
             Documents: Link or PDF stored in Supabase Storage (if any).
             Possibly more disclaimers or information.
-        4.2.3.4 Buy / Sell Flow - If buying:
+        4.2.3.4 Invest / Sell Flow - If buying:
             Pop-up (styling like Selling Widget)    with 2 main containers: “You’re Buying” and “You’re Paying With” (or vice versa).
-            Fees section.
+You're buying is prepopulated based on the asset they are looking at, then they put input amount, can choose by token amount or by dollar amount.
+            Price per token
+            Net investment
+            Fees section to show platform fee.
+            Total amount to pay.
-            Review → Confirm button.
+            Enter amount (when adding information) -> Review button (everything locks and not editable but show edit button) → Confirm button.
-            If Buying with USDC → show Landhoney deposit wallet address.
+            After Confirm, If Buying with USDC → show Landhoney deposit wallet address with QR Code and instructions to pay.
-            If Buying with USD → show wire/bank instructions.
+            After Confirm, If Buying with USD → show wire/bank instructions with instructions to pay.
             If Selling → use the offline “Selling Widget” approach (the same as the separate Sell Widget PRD).
             On Confirm, record a new transaction in the transactions table and send a notification email to the user.
     4.2.4 Liquid Reserve